z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 simple.
 There are alternative drawing techniques such as those with masks.
 We'll come to those in due course.
 The "1" part of the drawing function name indicates the function draws each line of the sprite from 1 data byte.
-Masked sprites use 2 data bytes (graphic and data).
+Masked sprites use 2 bytes (graphic and data).
 The "LB" means "left boundary" which says this function knows how to draw the left side of the sprite.
 We don't need to worry too much about this given that our sprite is only 1 byte wide.
 We'll come on to wider sprites.

 Have a look in the sp1.h header file for the declarations of the drawing functions.
 There are about 2 dozen of them, all named with the above convention.
-You need to pick the right one for each column of your sprite.
+You need to pick the correct one for each column of your sprite.

 The next argument to sp1_CreateSpr() is the sprite type.
 There are